 23. Tonally timeless.

-I mean how could your color story in a kitchen like this ever compete with a ceiling so rich in character?
+I mean how could your color story in a kitchen like this ever compete with rustic wood beams so rich in character?

 24. Minimal chic simplicité in Paris